Ethics Liaison and Compliance Officers

 2020 Statements of Financial Interests - Agency Results

 Congratulations!
 On May 3, 2021, 99% of the required filers were in compliance with the filing deadline and filed electronically.
 This year 82% of our Agencies, Offices, Commissions and Quasi-Public Agencies achieved 100% timely compliance.
-Forty-two agencies or 70% of those agencies earned the distinction of not only achieving 100% timely compliance but also had 100% submit filings electronically.
+Forty-eight agencies or 75% of those agencies earned the distinction of not only achieving 100% timely compliance but also had 100% submit filings electronically.